We are family-owned business

 5 in stock (can be backordered)

-Hatching Eggs £3 Please contact to check availability/ book
+Hatching Eggs £3 Please contact to check availability/ reserve

 The majestic Brahma chicken is an old and revered breed with roots dating back to the 1800s.
 Although the exact genetic makeup remains a mystery, historians have pieced together its likely origins from historical poultry books and journals.
 Here’s what you need to know about this gentle giant: